Iri25/evolutionary-algorithms/README.md

 # evolutionary-algorithms
-Python project that contains 3 folders with applications that solve problems using evolutionary algorithms.
+Python project that contains 3 folders with applications that solve problems through methods inspired by nature using evolutionary algorithms.

 ### The problem of identifying communities in a complex network